audioanton/site/_posts/2025-08-05-Summer-Projects.md

 ---
   image: assets/images/snes_small.jpg
+  alt: A photo of my Snes console in a card board box
 ---

 I am keeping busy this summer with projects and many daytrips!
 How do you prefer spending your summer?